TwoRavens/TwoRavens/submodules/ta3ta2-api/README.md

 pipeline template, although impact on downstream TA2 processing should be assessed before a given primitive is used.

-Relaxation: Individual systems can relax those restrictions.
+Individual systems can relax those restrictions.
 For example, they might allow a placeholder step to have postprocessing primitive steps after it.
 In this case postprocessing primitives can only transform predictions from a placeholder step into transformed predictions.
-Or individual systems might allow primitve steps to have free hyper-parameters a TA2 system should tune.
+Or individual systems might allow primitive steps to have free hyper-parameters a TA2 system should tune (see `use_default_values_for_free_hyperparams` flag to potentially control this behavior).
+We expect that some TA2 systems will be able to work with those relaxed requirements, and TA3s can use those if available, but it is not expected that every TA2 will.

 ### Fully specified pipelines